datalad-handbook/book/docs/basics/101-130-yodaproject.rst

-"Nice, with this input dataset I have sufficient provenance capture for my input dataset, and I can install it as a modular component", you think as you mentally tick of YODA principle number 1 and 2.
+"Nice, with this input dataset I have sufficient provenance capture for my input dataset, and I can install it as a modular component", you think as you mentally tick off YODA principle number 1 and 2.
 "But before I can install it, I need an analysis superdataset first."

 Building an analysis dataset